 Improving a Behavioral Health Integration Program’s Financial Stability

-We have worked with hospitals providing integrated behavioral health and primary care services in their physician practices and clinics for the past ten years.
-Most often we are asked to conduct an operations assessment of their behavioral health integration in order to make these services more efficient and financially sustainable.
-The financial stability of behavioral health integration is an issue when start-up grants run out.
+We have worked with hospitals providing integrated behavioral health and primary care services in their physician practices and clinics for the past 20 years.
+Most often we are asked to conduct an operations assessment of their behavioral health services relative to integration with primary care in order to make these services more efficient and financially sustainable.

 Based on a written assessment that uses real world business requirements, we make recommendations that include quantified opportunities for financial improvement.